harlanc/xiu/README.md

 ## Others

-You can open issues if have any problems.
+Open issues if you have any problems.
 Star and pull requests are welcomed.